 A Day in the Life – Children’s Reporter

 If you are interested in applying for a role as a Children’s Reporter, this section provides you with more detail about the role.
+Please note, during the pandemic, the role of the Reporter has some different elements as many Hearings are being held virtually.

 A Children’s Reporter is the person who decides if a child or young person needs to come to a Children’s Hearing.
 Reporters receive referrals about children and young people where there are concerns for the child or young person’s safety, welfare and wellbeing.
 Children or young people can be referred to Children’s Hearings for various reasons, most often because they are in need of care and protection, but sometimes because they have been involved in offending, or on occasion, both.